Leeds: Media

 Leeds has a diverse media landscape and is considered a media hub.
-Yorkshire Post Newspapers Ltd, owned by Johnston Press plc, is based in the city, and produces a daily morning broadsheet, The Yorkshire Post, and an evening paper, the Yorkshire Evening Post (YEP).
+Yorkshire Post Newspapers Ltd, owned by National World, is based in the city, and produces a daily morning broadsheet, The Yorkshire Post, and an evening paper, the Yorkshire Evening Post (YEP).
 The YEP has a website which includes a series of community pages which focus on specific areas of the city.
 The Wetherby News covers mainly areas within the north eastern sector of the district, and the Wharfedale & Airedale Observer, published in Ilkley, covers the north-west, both appearing weekly.
 The two largest universities both have student newspapers, the weekly Leeds Student from the University of Leeds and the monthly The Met from Leeds Beckett University.
 The Leeds Guide was a fortnightly listings magazine, which was established in 1997 and ceased publication in 2012.
 Free publications include the Leeds Weekly News, produced by Yorkshire Post Newspapers in four geographic versions and distributed to households in the main urban area of the city, and the regional version of Metro, which is distributed on buses and at railway stations.